modir/laminas-book/docs/operation.md

 which is very convenient when you develop new code and add new classes to your application.

+!!! note
-> Laminas Framework conforms to PSR-4 standard, making it possible to use standard
-> autoloading mechanism across all its components.
-It is also compatible with other
-> PSR-4 conforming libraries like Doctrine or Symfony.
+    Laminas Framework conforms to PSR-4 standard, making it possible to use standard autoloading mechanism across all its components.
+It is also compatible with other PSR-4 conforming libraries like Doctrine or Symfony.

 ### Composer-provided Autoloader